ceers/ceers-nircam/README.md

 export CRDS_CONTEXT=jwst_0989.pmap
 ```

+### Additional packages and software
-Finally, installing `jwst` will install any necessary dependencies, including
+Installing `jwst` will install any necessary dependencies, including
 other STScI packages.
 If you have previously installed a higher version of
 `jwst`, you may need to downgrade the `stcal` and `stdatamodels` packages to
 work with `jwst` v1.7.2.
 If you encounter errors in Stage 1 processing related